 Most electronics in the home now have the capability to connect to the internet.
 Their subsequent ability to talk to one another in order to function in a more intelligent way is what we now describe as the smart home.
 However, many of these electronics, which can communicate via Control 4 and KNX home automation, do not have their own antivirus and hack-proof software yet.
-This means items like baby monitors, thermostats, external speakers and even your home security are open to compromise if you are not careful.
+This means items like baby monitors, pet trackers, thermostats, external speakers and even your home security are open to compromise if you are not careful.
 Therefore, homeowners need to be more stringent about how they go about using them in order to ensure they are not compromised.

 Hackers are a common fear among people who own smart home technology like KNX or Control 4.
 Intruders may be able to access your security features, for instance, if they are able to hack your smart home devices.
 For them to do this, they first need to connect to your internet.
 There is nothing they can achieve without being able to log on to your home network.
 This demonstrates why it is essential for homeowners to have, at least, these two things: a private network rather than a public one, and a strong password that no one will be able to predict.